How to bake sugar cookies. Let’s start with the baking sheets.

-***video tutorial coming soon on 'How to Bake Professional Cookies'
+***video tutorial coming soon on 'How to Bake Sugar Cookies'

-The ½ sheet baking pans comfortably hold 12-15, 3” sugar cookies and fit bread rack shelves.
+Sidenote: The ½ sheet baking pans comfortably hold 12, 3” sugar cookies and fit bread rack shelves.

 Why would you stack the sheets?
-Because this superb and delectable sugar cookie recipe, you’ll want to freeze completely first.
-When frozen, pop them in the preheated oven at 350 degrees immediately.
-More on that down the page.
+Because with this superb and delectable sugar cookie recipe, you’ll want to freeze first.

 If you don't have a bread rack, you can still use this method to dry the sugar cookies overnight or as you are decorating.
 This is a great space-saver!